kidder514/meetskill/README.md

 2.4. make sure backend check the password strength

 <!-- 5. add input validation in login and signup page. -->
+16. fix serverError, use a single in one place.
+1. signup (need backend fix)
-6. login with google
+6. login with google(need backend fix)
-7. login with facebook
+7. login with facebook(need backend fix)
-8. forget password
+8. forget password (need backend fix)
+8.1 reset password page
-9. instructor registration
+9. instructor registration(need backend fix)
 10. compare mobile menu and desktop menu and decide what to remove
 11. remember password
 12. review ALL your code